 Systems for Human-Machine Collaboration: How might people and machine learning algorithms work collaboratively to explore data?
 How might systems provide a dynamic bridge between ML's scalability and human expertise?
 We study how visualization can facilitate transparent insight into machine learning and build systems to leverage these techniques to support collaborative analysis and decision making.

 Novel Interfaces for Data: How might designers best leverage new interface technologies to explore data?
 What new insights and opportunities do these technologies afford?
 We design novel visualization systems for mobile and mixed reality devices to integrate data and decision making into the real world.

 See our Projects page for details and links to past and on-going projects.

-We are actively seeking visualization postdocs and Ph.D. students to join us for the 2018-2019 acadmic year.
+We are always open to new researchers and new collaborations.
 Join a diverse cohort of students as part of an interdisciplinary community ranked in the top ten for HCI research.
 For more information about the available projects, see our listing of open positions or contact Dr. Szafir directly.

 News from the Lab:

 05.2020: Work by Smart, Wu, and Szafir featured in American Geophysical Union's Eos Science News.

 02.2020: Whitlock et al.'s "Graphical Perception for Immersive Analytics" received a Best Paper Nomination at IEEE VR 2020.
 Congrats to Matt and the team!